In the fourth lecture, we will talk about how demand actions can contribute to the energy transition, via energy efficiency and demand response.

 In the practical session, we will incorporate demand considerations and retail tariffs to our model.

-❗ Save the exercise Julia file (.ipynb) and the data zip file in the same folder.
-Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
-Note that the .pdf file provides a snapshot of the exercise.
-It does not require any installation but it will not allow interactions.
+❗ Save the Jupyter notebook (.ipynb) and the data CSV file in the same folder.
+Then, open the Jupyter Notebook to start exploring.

 Blonz, J. A. (2021).
 Making the Best of the Second-Best: Welfare Consequences of Time-Varying Electricity Prices.
 Working paper.